Placeholder

 News

-The aim of the STRC program is to keep clients as well and as healthy as possible at home and out of hospital while they wait for their home care package.
+Wind back the clock a few years, and Mavis, a mad-keen patch worker who was living in Epping at the time, went on the STRC program which keeps clients as well and as healthy as possible at home and out of hospital while they wait for their home care package.

-Mavis says while she received physiotherapy, occupational therapy which included pain and fatigue management strategies, it was the encouragement of her Uniting AgeWell care advisor and allied health professionals that saw her resume her lifelong hobby of patchwork quilting.
+She says while she received physiotherapy and occupational therapy which included pain and fatigue management strategies, it was the encouragement of her Uniting AgeWell care advisor and allied health professionals that saw her resume her lifelong hobby of patchwork quilting.

 “They helped me become myself again!
 Thanks to their encouragement, I’ve got purpose back in my life!”
-Mavis says.
+Mavis said at the time.
+And this included creating beautiful patchwork quilts for her grandchildren.

-Family is everything to her.
+But while her circumstances may change, one thing remains constant.
+Family has always been everything to Mavis.
 “I never wanted a career, I always wanted to have a big family, with lots of kids – and I did!” she laughs.

 She married Ron when she was 19 and he was 21, and they moved to Reservoir and went on to have four sons.
 “We had a wonderful, busy life with the family.
 We were very happy,” Mavis says.